WordPress/openverse/documentation/meta/monitoring/cloudwatch_logs/index.md

 [the documentation for which](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_QuerySyntax.html) should be the read before attempting to use Logs Insights for anything serious.

-The Logs Insights tutorials present sufficent examples for different types of queries that you may need to do.
+The Logs Insights tutorials present sufficient examples for different types of queries that you may need to do.
 A good tip is to think of the Logs Insights query as a multi-step extract, transform, and load/aggregate tool.
 First, extract the specific log events that concern you.
 If you're querying to find the